GLOBAL LEARNING OPPORTUNITIES

 There are additional costs associated with courses and internships that include international travel, over and above the cost of the MSW degree.
 These costs can be covered by financial aid for those who qualify.
 Not every international course is offered every year, and all international experiential courses are subject to modification or cancellation based on State Department travel recommendations and/or restrictions.

-For additional information about GSSW's international courses and internships, please contact Clinical Assistant Professor Karen Bensen, assistant dean for community academic programs (303-871-3709), or Clinical Associate Professor Ann Petrila, director of field education (303-871-2863).
+For additional information about GSSW's international courses and internships, please contact Clinical Associate Professor Karen Bensen, assistant dean for community academic programs (303-871-3709), or Clinical Professor Ann Petrila, director of field education (303-871-2863).

 Read student blogs from around the world.